 - 3.1 The Localism Act received Royal assent in November 2011 and was quickly followed by the publication of the NPPF in March 2012.
 The NPPF sets out the approach local planning authorities should adopt when dealing with a wide range of development matters.
 The Localism Act provides the legislative basis for the abolition of regional planning.
 A considerable amount of national planning policy, in the form of Planning Policy Statements (PPSs) and Planning Policy Guidance Notes (PPGs) was replaced with immediate effect when the NPPF was published.
-A full list of the national policy documents replaced is given in Annex 3 of the NPPF (pages 58 and 59). - 3.2 The simplified national policy framework gives local planning authorities more of a role in setting strategic policies, which have greater specific relevance to their local area.
-Localism and devolution of planning to the district and neighbourhood levels is therefore the key to the new approach, as is a full incorporation of the principles of sustainability into all decision making, through the 'presumption in favour of sustainable development'. - 3.3 Paragraph 1 of the NPPF states that it is: "a framework within which local people and their accountable councils can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of their communities."
+A full list of the national policy documents replaced is given in Annex 3 of the NPPF (pages 58 and 59). - 3.2 The simplified national policy framework gives Local Planning Authorities a more pivotal role in setting strategic policies which have greater specific relevance to their local area.
+Localism and devolution of planning to the district and neighbourhood levels is key to the new approach, as is a full incorporation of the principles of sustainability into all decision making, through the 'presumption in favour of sustainable development'. - 3.3 Paragraph 1 of the NPPF states that it is 'a framework within which local people and their accountable councils can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of their communities.' - 3.4 The Government sees Local Planning Authorities as co-ordinators, which should bring together sectors of the community and private enterprise.
+Planning should facilitate the creation of a joint vision of how to respond to and address a locality's problems, needs and ambitions and build a strategy to deliver the vision in a coordinated way. - 3.5 The NPPF states that the purpose of planning is to help achieve sustainable development where sustainable means ensuring that better lives for ourselves don't mean worse lives for future generation and development means growth.
+This presumption runs through all levels of planning.

-- 3.4 The Government sees local planning authorities as co-ordinators, which should bring together sectors of the community and private enterprise.
-Planning should facilitate the creation of a joint vision of how to respond to and address a locality's problems, needs and ambitions and build a strategy to deliver the vision in a coordinated way.
-The Government considers that: - "The purpose of planning is to help achieve sustainable development; - Sustainable means ensuring that better lives for ourselves doesn't mean worse lives for future generations; - Development means growth.
-We must accommodate the new ways by which we will earn our living in a competitive world.
-We must house a rising population, which is living longer and wants to make new choices.
-We must respond to the changes that new technologies offer us.
-Our lives, and the places in which we live them can be better, but they will certainly be worse if things stagnate." - 3.5 These presumptions run through all levels of planning: national; regional; and local.
+Issues and Challenges from National Policy

-4.0 Key Issues and Challenges from National Policy
+- 3.6 The NPPF, taken as a whole, constitutes the Government's view of what sustainable development in England means in practice for the planning system.
+It identifies three dimensions to sustainable development: economic, social and environmental. - 3.7 These dimensions give rise to many issues and challenges, but these wider national challenges give rise to three key issues for the District.
+These are the need to: - address the causes and effects of climate change; - deliver more sustainable forms of development; and - deliver more sustainable patterns of development.

-- 4.1 Wider national and regional issues were considered during the preparation of the 'emerging' Regional Spatial Strategy (RSS) for the South West.
-Although regional policy is no longer being taken forward, these wider issues remain relevant.
-The major challenges facing the South West are considered to be as follows: - To stabilise and reduce the region's ecological footprint; - To confront the threat of climate change; - To protect natural resources and enhance the environment; and - To create and maintain more sustainable communities. - 4.2 These wider challenges give rise to three key issues for the District, which are also addressed in the NPPF.
-These are: - to address the causes and effects of climate change; - to deliver more sustainable forms of development; and - to deliver more sustainable patterns of development. - 4.3 With regard to the challenge of enhancing the environment, there are two key issues where the District Council needs to co-operate with partners to take forward a wider sub-regional approach, which are: - the need to conserve and enhance AONB and to foster the social and economic well-being of their communities; and - the protection of internationally important wildlife sites. - 4.4 These issues are discussed in more detail below.
+- 3.8 With regard to the challenge of enhancing the environment, there are two key issues where the District Council needs to co-operate with partners and work collaboratively across boundaries, these are the need to: - conserve and enhance AONBs and to foster the social and economic well-being of their communities; and - protect internationally important wildlife sites. - 3.9 These issues are discussed in more detail below.

-Key Issue from National Policy - Addressing the Causes and Effects of Climate Change
+Addressing the Causes and Effects of Climate Change